OpenClassrooms-Student-Center/alumnis/content/students/Mohamed.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Acquérir des nouvelles compétence en JAVA/J2EE.
+objective: Acquerir des nouvelles compétences en JAVA/J2EE.
-short-description: Remettre à niveau mes connaissances en dévoloppement Web.
+short-description: Remettre à niveau mes connaissances en développement Web.

 # don't touch that
 template: students